FDA approved for more than 25 years

 There’s some good news, though.
 The researchers also noted that after a few months, the patient’s hair loss stopped, and her hair started growing back.

-If experts are fairly convinced that a relationship between hair growth and gabapentin exists, they’re definitely farther from any consensus on why it does so.
+If experts are fairly convinced that a relationship between excess hair shedding and gabapentin exists, they’re far from any consensus on why it might happen.

 Hair loss typically happens when the hair’s normal three-phase growth cycle is interrupted.

-About 90 percent of your hair should be in the anagen phase at any given time, and nine percent will be in the telogen phase.
+About 90 percent of your hair should be in the anagen (active growth) phase at any given time, and nine percent will be in the telogen (resting) phase.

-Hair loss is simply the condition of hairs in the telogen phase never returning to the anagen phase, whether due to trauma to the scalp or hormonal imbalances.
+Hair loss occurs when hair in the telogen phase never returns to the anagen phase due to scalp trauma, illness, injury, or hormonal imbalances — to name just a few.

-Medications can also make hair stop repeating its growth cycle — but in this case, exactly why the interruption happens is unclear.
+Medications can also cause hair to stop repeating its growth cycle.
+But in the case of gabapentin, exactly why the interruption occurs (or if that’s what’s even going on) is unclear.

 Will you join thousands of happy customers?